devglobalpartners/ramp-code/README.md

 # run from anywhere as yourself (as the non-root user)
 docker run -it --rm --gpus=all --user 1000:1000 -v /home/carolyn/ramp-staging:/tf/ramp-staging -v /home/carolyn/ramp-data:/tf/ramp-data -p 8888:8888 rampbase
 ```

+____

+LICENSING:

+This software has been licensed under the [Apache 2.0 software license](https://www.apache.org/licenses/LICENSE-2.0.txt).